jgransac/GettingCleaningData-CourseProject/README.md

 **Details on output**
 Finally, the tidy dataset contains observations according to rules explicited by Hadley Whickham's paper (http://vita.had.co.nz/papers/tidy-data.pdf), all columns contains header with explicit names that are defined in the CodeBook.md, there is no duplicate columns.
-At the end, we have a tidy data set of 180 rows , 69 columns.
+At the end, we have a tidy data set of 180 rows , 68 columns.

 **Note**
 We kept some standard deviation and mean measurements in the tidy dataset , exclusing those with names like MeanFreq and gravityMean because those ones are not measurements that comes from calculation on the mean or std.
 Indeed, these measurements are based on a mean frequence and mean gravity.
+We removed also measurements with "angle" that are measureing angle between vectors and are not part of a tidy data for measurements.

 **SCRIPT**
 For this course project, we have done a Run_analysis.R file that contains: